10 Common Phrases You Should Never Say to Your Customers

 It doesn’t matter whether the customer’s problem seems serious or minor in your eyes.
 If the customer finds it serious enough to take the effort to contact you, it ís serious.

-“68% of customers will not do business with a company who doesn’t show that they value them” (in Those Card Folks ).
+“68% of customers will not do business with a company who doesn’t show that they value them” (in Forbes ).

 Customers appreciate feeling valued and that is only possible if you show them.
 Sentences like ‘that’s not so bad’, ‘that’s not a problem’, etc. downplay the customer’s problems, leaving him feeling silly and unimportant.
 That’s never a good idea.